papyri/site-docs/checklist.md

  * XII, 12.
 Internationale Konferenz fur demotische Studien, Wurzburg, 31.
 August bis 4.
 September 2014: Abstracts der Vorträge, ed.
 M.A.
 Stadler et al., in Enchoria 35 (2016/2017), p.
 17-32.
  * XIII, New Approaches in Demotic Studies : Acts of the 13th International Conference of Demotic Studies [Leipzig, September 4-8, 2017], ed.
 F. Naether.
 Berlin 2019.

+## <a id="Periodicals">Periodicals</a>

+Although individual and small groups of papyri occasionally receive their first or revised edition in any of numerous journals concerned more broadly with classical studies or Egyptology, a list is given here of those journals expressly embracing the publication of papyrological texts.

+### <a id="Journals Published Currently">A. Journals Published Currently</a>

+### <a id="Aegyptus">Aegyptus</a>
+ = Aegyptus, Rivista italiana di egittologia e papirologia.
+Published annually by the Scuola di Papirologia dell'Università Cattolica del Sacro Cuore, Milan 1920—.

 ## <a id="Editions">Editions of Greek and Coptic Documentary Papyri by Year of Publication</a>

 Publications printed without an index are listed in parentheses, e.g., "1901: (Stud.Pal.
 I)."
 If an index to that volume appears in a later volume of the series this will be indicated in the entry for that later volume, e.g, "1901: (Stud.Pal.
 I); 1902: (Stud.
 Pal.
 II); 1905: Stud.Pal.
 (I+II+)IV" (This convention was especially useful before the emergence of the DDbDP).
 The dates of publication of fascicles of a volume are not taken into account, but those of separate parts are.
 All Greek editions before 1891 are omitted as superseded by later editions.